agrc/electrofishing-query/README.md

 ### Setup

-1. `npm install` from root and functions folders.
+1. Install the nodejs packages
+   - `npm install && cd functions && npm install`
-1. `npm run copy:arcgis` to copy the ArcGIS API for JavaScript files to the public folder.
-This needs to be done anytime the arcgis package is updated.
+1. Copy the ArcGIS Maps SKD for JavaScript assets to the public folder. **This needs to be done anytime the arcgis package is updated.**
+   - `npm run copy:arcgis`
-1. Create `.env.local` files in root and functions folders using the corresponding `.env` files as examples.
+1. Create `.env.local` files in the project root and the functions folders using the corresponding `.env` files as examples.
-1. `npm start` to start the development server.
+1. Start the development server
+   - `npm start`